-The majority of the Group's customers are physical persons (76% of total revenue); some services are rendered through the governmental and non-governmental insurance companies and legal entities.
+The majority of the Group's customers are physical persons (77% of total revenue.
+2022: 76%); some services are rendered through the governmental and non-governmental insurance companies and legal entities.
 All the contracts are fixed-price and short-term except for the contracts for the storage of stem cells and the contract for offering medical services to a significant corporate client, such contracts are fully prepaid.

-All the Group's revenue except for the revenue from the storage of stem cells and long-term contracts is recognised at the point of time when the services are provided; the revenue from the storage of stem cells and long-term contracts is recognised over the time of the contract.
+All the Group's revenue except for the revenue from the storage of stem cells and the long-term contract is recognised at the point of time when the services are provided; the revenue from the storage of stem cells and the long-term contract is recognised over the time of the contract.

 The contract liabilities primarily relate to the advance consideration received from patients.
-The amount of RUB808,532 thousand was recognised in short-term contract liabilities at the beginning of the year was recognised as revenue during the year ended 31 December 2022 (31 December 2021: RUB717,705 thousand).
-The amount of RUB60,529 thousand returned to the patients and the amount of RUB197,295 thousand was transferred to the other contracts during the year ended 31 December 2022 (31 December 2021: RUB67,932 thousand and RUB271,001 thousand respectively).
+The amount of RUB782,757 thousand that was recognised in short-term contract liabilities at the beginning of the year was recognised as revenue during the year ended 31 December 2023 (31 December 2022: RUB808,532 thousand).
+The amount of RUB43,125 thousand was returned to the patients during the year ended 31 December 2023 (31 December 2022: RUB60,529 thousand).